 FROM journey;

-In the above code, first, we are retrieving the number of days from the Extract function, then multiplying the result ( or a number of days ) by 24 to get the number of hours, because 1 day equals 24 hours.
+In the above code, we first retrieve the number of days from the Extract function and then multiply the result (or the number of days) by 24 to get the number of hours, because 1 day equals 24 hours.

-The output of the above code is given below.
+The output of the code above is provided below.

 Read: PostgreSQL list databases